 - If you decide to change schools, or have an address, telephone number, or

-e-mail change after completing the Chafee application, notify the Oregon Student
+e-mail change after completing the Chafee application, notify the Office of Student Access & Completion

 scholarship-app.aspx.
 If you are unable to visit your Student Profile,

 contact the Chafee Portfolio Coordinator (see contact information below).
 You should